FerreroJeremy/PictiTab/README.md

 ## Origin

-[PictiTab](http://talep.lif.univ-mrs.fr/PictiTab/) is a French project that is the fruit of a collaboration between:
+[PictiTab](http://talep.lif.univ-mrs.fr/PictiTab/) is a French project that is the result of a collaboration between:
 * the [Laboratoire d'Informatique Fondamentale](http://www.lif.univ-mrs.fr/) of Marseille
 * the [Laboratoire sur le Langage, le Cerveau et la Cognition](http://l2c2.isc.cnrs.fr/drupal7/index.html) of Bron
-* and the [Saint-Jean de Dieu](http://sjd.arhm.fr/) hospital of Lyon
+* and the [Saint-Jean de Dieu](http://sjd.arhm.fr/) Lyon's hospital

 The software was designed initially for iPad. <br/>
 Then for a Master's degree project, a team of friends and I realized an Android version. <br/>

 ## Important

-Please excuse the OOP implementation and the English skill. <s>I am taking over the project.</s> <b>I stop the development of the project for a while to focus on my professional work.</b> But any help that you can give is welcome.
+Please excuse the OOP implementation and the English comments. <s>I am taking over the project.</s> <b>I stop the development of the project for a while to focus on my professional work.</b> But any help that you can give is welcome.

 ## Credits and licence

-Although the application presented here is becoming increasingly detached from the initial project, thank you to cite the following work:
+Although the application is becoming increasingly detached from the initial project, thank you to cite the following work:

 <i>Laure Brieussel, Paul Sabatier, Anne Reboul, Marie-Dominique Verpoix, Jacques Mathieu, Christine Lacombe, Valérie Arnaud, Sabine Manificat (2011) <br/>
 Aide à la communication informatisée dans les TED <br/>